Skip to Content

 3. Extract seeds from the pods – either place them in a paper bag and shake them around to dislodge them or rub the seed heads between your fingers over a bowl to get the seeds out.

-shaking lavender seeds off the seed pods.
+shaking lavender seeds out of the buds.

 How to Store Lavender Seeds